lipkau/JiraPS/docs/en-US/commands/Add-JiraIssueLink.md

 ### [JiraPS.Issue[]]

-The JIRA issue that should be linked
+The JIRA issue that Should be linked
-The JIRA issue link that should be used
+The JIRA issue link that Should be used

 ## OUTPUTS